Am I prepared to complete an online course with Intelligence Analysis Training?

 What courses are available and where can I find details?

-We are currently creating a number Crime & Intelligence Analysis training courses – and a list is shown on the Home page of www.intelligenceanalysistraining.com.
+We are currently have a number Crime & Intelligence Analysis training courses – and a list is shown on Our Course Shop Page

 If you want to look at the full details of any individual course – including aims and objectives, cost and duration – then you should click on the course name itself.